Skip to main content

 Last updated: May 26, 2026

 Short version.
-CourtFlow targets 99.5% monthly uptime for the signed-in dashboard and API on the Solo and Professional plans, and 99.9% monthly uptime on the Firm plan.
+CourtFlow targets 99.5% monthly uptime for the signed-in dashboard and API on every active paid subscription, on a best-effort basis.
 We measure ourselves against the live status page at courtflow.ai/status.
 Court email ingestion, AI generation, and other features that depend on third-party providers are best-efforts and are not covered by an uptime number — the third-party dependency is too large for us to commit to a percentage we don't control.
-Service credits are available on Firm-tier and above when monthly uptime falls below target.
+This is a best-effort target and is not backed by service credits.

 1. Scope